Sausage and Lentil Soup with Kale Recipe

 Spicy Italian sausage.
 Earthy lentils.
 Vegetables like onion, celery and carrots in a spicy, tomatoey broth with kale.
 Oh my!

 Dried lentils are something I always have on hand.
 I love them!
 They make for an inexpensive meal or addition to a meal at any time of year.
-They also work in salads and you can use them in almost any way you would rice or quinoa.
+They also work in salads, and you can use them in almost any way you would like rice or quinoa.

 Besides being versatile, they’re good for you!
 They’re loaded with plant protein and iron.

-Sausage and lentils are a match made in culinary heaven and in a soup they’re culinary magic!
+Sausage and lentils are a match made in culinary heaven; in a soup like this Sausage Lentil Soup with kale, they’re culinary magic!

-This hearty Sausage and Lentil Soup with Kale also freezes and reheats beautifully!
+Makes great leftovers!
+This hearty Sausage Lentil Soup recipe also freezes and reheats beautifully!

-- Italian Sausage: Use mild or spicy depending upon your tolerance.
-Can also substitute turkey or chicken Italian sausage.
+- Italian Sausage: Use mild or spicy, depending upon your tolerance.
+You can also substitute turkey or chicken Italian sausage.
+If you do that, use chicken or vegetable broth instead of beef broth.

-- Brown Lentils: Brown lentils are the most common type of lentil which is widely available at most grocery stores near the dried beans and rice.
-They cook fairly quickly–20 to 25 minutes.
-You can substitute green lentils but allow an additional 20-25 minutes cooking time.
-I don’t advise using red lentils because they break down too much after being cooked.
+- Brown Lentils: Brown lentils are the most common type of lentil widely available at most grocery stores near dried beans and rice.
+They cook reasonably quickly–20 to 25 minutes.
+You can substitute green lentils but allow an additional 20-25 minutes of cooking time.
+I don’t advise using red lentils because they break down too much after cooking.

-- Kale: I used regular green curly kale, but any type of kale can be used.
+- Kale: I used regular green curly kale, but any kale can be used.
 You can substitute other leafy greens such as spinach or Swiss chard.

 Step-By-Step Instructions: